Christmas Meta Ads Campaign:

 Santa Claus

-Visual: Santa sitting on a roof near a chimney, backlit by a winter night.
+Visual: Santa sitting on a roof near a chimney, backlit by a winter night and endless houses.

 Narrative: Taking a break from delivering millions of presents.